Module : EA215Title :

 - Practical work/Project : Design, manufacturing and test of the matching networks of a linear amplifier with the help of Ansoft Designer’s Smith Tool, Vector Network Analyzers and Spectrum Analyzers.

 UV1 (1° A) : Analog Electronic, UV5 (2° A) : Module digital communications, UV11(2° A) : Integrated Analog Electronic , Module circuits and systems of analog communications.

 Tutorials of software tools: ANSOFT DESIGNER, SMITH TOOL.

 CD ROM's of software tool: ANSOFT DESIGNER, (Student Version)

-RF, power matching, noise matching, impedance matching, Smith chart, S parameters, oscillator, amplifier, VNA calibration
+RF, power matching, noise matching, impedance matching, transmission lines, Smith chart, S parameters, oscillator, amplifier, VNA calibration